mattdton/wj/README.md

     - Fixed the README file. @opensource

-The python package provides a simple command line interface that can be used to add entries and produce reports on these files.
+The python package provides a simple command line interface that can be used to add entries and produce basic reports.

+### Installing and using

+To install, clone the repository and use pip:

+    git clone git@github.com:tdm-dev/wj.git
+    cd wj
+    pip install .

+`wj` uses an environment variable to find the journal.
+To set this with bash call:

+    export WJ_FILENAME=<path-to-journal>

-To get a list of available commands call with `--help`:
+To get a list of available commands call `wj --help` or `wj -h`:

     > wj --help
     usage: wj [-h] {add,tags,tag,recent,today,yesterday} ...